explorable-viz/esop2025/author-response/esop2025/response.md

 similar treatment in Cheney et al [1], which provides some informal evidence that the same approach can support a wide variety of language features.

-_Warm-up._ Indeed, warm-up is not required in our implementation; the program is evaluated once to produce a graph, which incurs a one-off cost, and then queries run on the graph.
+_Warm-up._ Indeed, this is not required in our implementation; the program is evaluated once to produce a graph, which incurs a one-off cost, and then queries run on the graph.

 _Table 1 discussion._ We appreciate your point about our use of the more permissive performance band for the one-off (startup) overhead, where the graph is always slower.
-This is slightly artificial given that there are two cases where the trace-based approach stays within the middle (1000ms) band, where the graph approach does not.
-Although what we say is strictly correct, and all the information is in the table, it might be better to concede this point explicitly.
+This is slightly artificial given that there are two cases where the trace-based approach stays within the middle (1000ms) band, but the graph approach does not.
+It might be better to concede this point explicitly.

 [1] James Cheney, Amal Ahmed and Umut A. Acar.
 Provenance As Dependency Analysis (2018). https://arxiv.org/pdf/0708.2173